 Below are some requests from past participants as well as templates for you to input your team information into and share.

-Your Birdathon route can be as simple as walking your neighborhood or local park, birding in your backyard, or you can bike/drive to as many birding hotspots within a 24-hour period as possible.
+Your Birdathon route can be as simple as walking your neighborhood or local park, birding in your backyard, or you can bike to as many birding hotspots within a 24-hour period as possible.
 Please be sure to keep public health guidelines in mind while planning your route and keep up to date with our advice on safe birding!

 Send your checklist to the Birdathon Coordinator.
 It's fun to see how many species total were found all over Wisconsin!
 Be sure to thank your donors for their generosity and include a quick summary of your big day.
 You can send an email to as many donors as you want through your personal account.